dripton/Slugathon/README.txt

 against other humans across the Internet.

 It's still in heavy development and not enduser-friendly yet.
 It may crash.
-There's no AI yet, so you have to play all the players, or else find a friend or two to help.
+The AI is not quite done yet, so you have to play all the players, or else find a friend or two to help.

 If you want to try it anyway: